 Jerusalem, the city that fuses old and new, offers not only ancient ruins and holy sites, but also provides unique shopping experiences in its many markets.
-From spices to ancient artifacts, handmade goods and some of the freshest produce, the markets in Jerusalem are certain not to disappoint.
+From spices and ancient artifacts, to handmade goods and some of the freshest produce, the markets in Jerusalem are certain not to disappoint.
 If you are taking a break from all the sightseeing or looking to purchase the perfect gift or souvenir from your travels, take a look at our list of the best markets in Jerusalem.

 Machane Yehuda Market / Shuk

 Known as the largest market in Jerusalem, or “shuk”, Machane Yehuda is an extensive marketplace and most certainly worth visiting on your own or on a tour.
 Here you will find fresh, local produce that is always in season.
 In fact, you can always tell which fruit or vegetable is in season based on the bright colors dotting the vendor’s stalls throughout the alleyways.
-You can also find every spice, fresh or dried, along with fresh cheese, honey, meat, halva and baked goods.
-Follow your nose, and your senses and be sure to sample these many delicious bites.
+You can also find every spice, fresh or dried, along with fresh cheese, honey, meat, halva, and baked goods.
+Follow your nose and eyes and be sure to sample these many delicious bites.
 With over 250 vendors, you will not leave hungry or empty handed!

-Machane Yehuda is certainly worth visiting in the evening as well to see the shuk transform from daytime market to nightlife hotspot with many bars and restaurants.
+Machane Yehuda is certainly worth visiting in the evening as well, when the shuk transforms from daytime market to nightlife hotspot with many bars and restaurants.
 Also check out the urban artwork initiative, which is showcased on the metal shutter doors of the market, making a stroll through the market after-hours a great activity.
-This was a project sponsored by the city than invited local artists to display their work for the public.
+This was a project sponsored by the city that invited local artists to display their work for the public.

 Open daily at 8:00 am, except for Saturdays